ISO 8601: Repeating intervals

 Repeating intervals are specified in clause "4.5 Recurring time interval".
 They are formed by adding "R[n]/" to the beginning of an interval expression, where R is used as the letter itself and [n] is replaced by the number of repetitions.
 Leaving out the value for [n] or specifying a value of -1, means an unbounded number of repetitions.
 A value of 0 for [n] means the interval is not repeated.

 If the interval specifies the start (forms 1 and 2 above), then this is the start of the repeating interval.
 If the interval specifies the end but not the start (form 3 above), then this is the end of the repeating interval.
 For example, to repeat the interval of "P1Y2M10DT2H30M" five times starting at "2008-03-01T13:00:00Z", use "R5/2008-03-01T13:00:00Z/P1Y2M10DT2H30M".

 Truncated representations (deprecated)

 ISO 8601:2000 allowed truncation (by agreement), where leading components of a date or time are omitted.
-Notably, this allowed two-digit years to be used and the ambiguous formats YY-MM-DD and YYMMDD.
+Notably, this allowed two-digit years to be used as well as the ambiguous formats YY-MM-DD and YYMMDD.
 This provision was removed in ISO 8601:2004.

-Only the first type (specific date in the implied century) omits the leading - for century.
-All other formats have one leading - per omitted century, year, and month.
+The first and seventh examples given above omit the leading - for century.
+Other formats have one leading - per omitted century, year, month, week, hour and minute as necessary to disambiguate the format.